 The Greater Chicago Food Depository, Chicago's food bank, is a non-profit food distribution and training center providing food for hungry people while striving to end hunger in our community.
 The Food Depository distributes donated and purchased food through a network of 650 pantries, soup kitchens and shelters.
-Many of these agencies face critical challenges, including a shortage of regular, able, and reliable volunteers to serve their clients.
-AmeriCorps Members participating in this program will address these needs.
-Some members will be placed in host site food pantries where they will recruit and train new volunteers, participate in community level capacity-building initiatives, provide technical and consulting services to host agencies, and support the agencies' daily operations.
-Other members will work with the Food Depository's SNAP (Food Stamp) outreach team to help pantry clients apply for and navigate the application process, working in conjunction with UIC and the University of Illinois Extension to provide health and nutrition training and demonstrations for member agencies and their clients, and participating in capacity-building initiatives at 2 pantries located at Jesse Brown VA Medical Center and Hines VA Hospital supporting the agencies' daily operations.
+AmeriCorps Members will fulfill three different roles addressing the root causes of hunger in our community.
+Members will work with the Food Depository’s SNAP (Food Stamp) outreach team to help pantry clients apply for and navigate the application process, working in conjunction with UIC and the University of Illinois Extension to provide health and nutrition training and demonstrations for member agencies and their clients, and participating in capacity-building initiatives at 2 pantries located at Jesse Brown VA Medical Center and Hines VA Hospital supporting the agencies' daily operations.

 Phone: (217) 522-5687